Entertainers Work Visa

 To apply you must:

-• have an offer of work in the entertainment industries
+• have an offer of work in the New Zealand entertainment industry

 • work only on the production, and for the employer, specified in your application